mixmaxhq/rewt/README.md

 the new secret.
 This does mean that requests in flight will fail verification, but this is an acceptable trade-off as the window for signing a payload before a secret invalidation is incredibly small.

+## Changelog

+1.0.1 Use async versions of jsonwebtoken
+1.0.0 Initial release